 You can actually do this whether you’re on a Mac, PC, or if you’re on an iOS device.
 This guide will show you both methods.
 Admittedly, exporting your contacts to Excel is much easier on your iPhone or iPad as it is a straightforward process.
 It is a bit more cumbersome to do from your computer, but fear not, our step-by-step tutorial will walk you through the entire process.

 Making an Excel file or CSV file from contacts on your iPhone or iPad

-For those of you who will be tackling this from your mobile device, whether it’s an iPhone, iPod touch, or iPad, you can just use an App Store app called Export Contact to make an XLS file for Microsoft Excel or Apple Numbers instead.
+For those of you who will be tackling this from your mobile device, whether it’s an iPhone, iPod touch, or iPad, you can just use an App Store app called Export Contact to make an Excel or CSV file for Microsoft Excel or Apple Numbers instead.